How Worried Should I Be About the Coronavirus?

-It also gives the Department of Health and Human Services more power to enable telehealth visits, to allow physicians licensed in states that are less affected to practice in other states with greater infection rates, and to expand where patients may be treated.
+It also gave the Department of Health and Human Services more power to enable telehealth visits, to allow physicians licensed in states that are less affected to practice in other states with greater infection rates, and to expand where patients may be treated.
 All of this is to help assure that everyone who needs care will get it.

 In the meantime, if you meet any of the criteria above, stay at home except to get medical care and follow the precautions below to help control the spread.
 Remember, these are good precautions to follow any time you have a contagious illness, including the seasonal flu.

 - Call ahead.
 Contact your doctor’s office to see if any special precautions need to be set up to prevent workers or other patients from catching the virus.

 - Isolate yourself.
 This is a 3-parter.